vertexproject/synapse/docs/synapse/userguides/ug011_storm_basics.rst

 * **Statistical operators** – specialized operators to calculate statistics over a set of nodes.
 * **Miscellaneous operators** – various special purpose operators that do not fit into one of the above categories.

-Most operators (other than those used solely to lift or retrieve data) require an existing data set on which to operate.
+Most operators (other than those used solely to lift data) require an existing data set on which to operate.
 This data set is typically the output of a previous Storm query whose results are the nodes you want to modify or otherwise work with.

 Lift, Filter, and Pivot Criteria
 --------------------------------